You-Gao/Blog/_fun/2024-08-30-guilty-gear-strive.md

 ## Introduction:

 Guilty Gear Strive is a pretty popular game with a lot of purchases on Steam for $50.
 It's a cult classic fighting game series made by Daisuke Ishiwatari and is highly praised for what it has given to the fighting game community.
-Although it does get a lot of flack for being "scrubby," I think it makes the game accessible.
+Although it does get a lot of flack for being "*scrubby,*" I think it makes the game accessible.
 There is a high-skill ceiling but also a low-skill floor.
 The quick match system in the game also makes skill-based matchmaking bearable.
 I personally have 300+ hours on it, all on one character, so here is my reflection after playing that much.

 ## Player Mechanics: